Quick Stats

 Liberty Hill does not publicly disclose application statistics such as the number of applications received versus funded, or success rates.
 The participatory grantmaking model and Community Funding Board process suggest a selective approach focused on deep alignment with strategic priorities.

-In 2024, the foundation made 159 program grants, indicating a substantial but focused grantmaking portfolio.
+In 2024, the foundation made 159 programme grants, indicating a substantial but focused grantmaking portfolio.

 Reapplication Policy

 Liberty Hill does not publish a specific reapplication policy for unsuccessful applicants.
-Given the intermittent nature of grant cycles, organizations are encouraged to monitor the website and newsletter for future opportunities.
-Contacting program staff directly for feedback after an unsuccessful application is advisable.
+Given the intermittent nature of grant cycles, organisations are encouraged to monitor the website and newsletter for future opportunities.
+Contacting programme staff directly for feedback after an unsuccessful application is advisable.

 Application Success Factors